chaikt12/UECM3033_assign2/report.md

 [https://github.com/chaikt12/UECM3033_assign2](https://github.com/your_github_id/UECM3033_assign2)

 ### Selection criteria ( LU or SOR )
+The condition is set to be np.count_nonzero(A) > 1/2*len(A).
+If the none zero elements in matrix A is greater than half of the length of matrix A, then use lu method
 ### Implementation for `task1.py`
+In task 1, the self-defined function lu(A,b) take in matrix A and b.
+Inside the lu(A,b), there is a function call Ludecomp(A) which take in matrix A. This function will make matrix A into LU matrix. lu(A,b) then solve it to return A and b.
+For sor(A,b), we set the omega to be 1.03, which is within the range of 1<omega<2 that will converge for any initial vector if A matrix is symmetric and positive definite.
+This procedures called under-relaxation method.If the omega<1, they are called over-relaxation method.
+They are used to accelerate the convergence for the system that are convergent by the Gauss-Seidel technique.
+If omega is greater than 2 , SOR method will diverge.
+The iteration is start with x(0) zero vector.
+We will use the intial x(0) vector to find next x(j) until the it loops until the iteration limit.
+In the main section, the matrix A and b will move into np.linalg.solve(A,b) and solve(A,b) to check with the condition.
 ---------------------------------------------------------

 ## Task 2 -- SVD method and image compression